PingAM 7.5.0

 Learn about downloading and building PingAM sample source code in the following Knowledge Base article: How do I access and build the sample code provided for PingAM?.

 Get a local clone so that you can try the sample on your system.
-You will find the relevant files under the /path/to/openam-samples-external/policy-evaluation-plugin directory.
+You’ll find the relevant files in the /path/to/openam-samples-external/policy-evaluation-plugin directory.

 Files in the sample